 If you follow local restaurants on social media, you may have already seen that several of them have shared messages regarding their cleaning protocols, including any enhanced cleaning measures they may be taking that go above the basic requirements mandated by their local health authority.
 Some establishments may be temporarily suspending the acceptance of personal cups or containers, for example.
 You'll also likely see small changes that could have a big impact, such as self-serve stations for condiments moved behind the counter.

-The doughnut shop is among the many food businesses that are actively encouraging customers to order from them online - in Boca Grande's case, the local provider is Skip the Dishes.
-Boca Grande says they haven't seen a decline in business just yet, but acknowlege that it may be inveitable if the local COVID-19 concerns escalate.
+The doughnut shop is among the many food businesses that are actively encouraging customers to order from them online — in Boca Grande's case, the local provider is Skip the Dishes.
+Boca Grande says they haven't seen a decline in business just yet, but acknowledge that it may be inevitable if the local COVID-19 concerns escalate.

 Some restaurants may be putting online ordering in place, or take-out, if they had not previously done so before.
 Not all restaurants, however, have a concept that works well for packing up into to-go boxes.
 Richmond's Origo Club, a more casual cafe by day and French-inspired fine dining restaurant by night, can easily pack up pastries to go, but dinnertime entrees aren't ideal for carrying out and opening later.

 Origo's Managing Partner, Woody Wu, says that he's seen about a 30 to 40 per cent decline in reservations at peak times in the past month or so.
 Special events that typically sell out have not been fully booked until the day-of — only to have several last minute cancellations.
 Wu says they are happy to accommodate walk-ins more, and have been hard at work coming up with a variety of promotions to keep customers coming back.